 By the 1990s, his Hollywood shine was gone.
 Meanwhile, his then-wife Meg Ryan was starring in several hits and this was tough on Quaid who now seemed invisible in Hollywood.
 Quaid and Ryan divorced in 2001, with Ryan stating that Quaid had been unfaithful.

-The turning point that led Quaid to breaking his addiction took place in 2011.
+The turning point that led Quaid to breaking his addiction took place in the late 1980s.
 Because of the craziness that was consuming Quaid’s life, his band was talking about breaking up.
 In an article he wrote for Newsweek, Quaid said the group had just finished playing at Los Angeles’ China Club when:

 “I had a white light experience where I saw myself either dead or losing everything that meant anything to me.”

 It was a struggle after rehab, but those hard years taught him humility and an appreciation for life.
-After briefly experimenting with other religions, Quaid started to renew his faith in Christ.
+After briefly experimenting with other religions, Quaid renewed his faith in Christ.

 Playing the role of Arthur in I Can Only Imagine also impacted him in an unusual way.
 In an interview at the National Religious Broadcaster’s convention earlier this year, Quaid spoke about playing the role of Millard’s father: